 By 2020, working online had become more mainstream.
 Chatter among people buying and selling websites was that multiples were now north of 30x, and that a good website would cost 36x.

-In late 2020, probably partly because of the Coronavirus pandemic, working from home and being self-employed has forced a lot of people to look into other ways of generating income — and buying ready-made websites has been one of them.
+These days, probably partly because of more people working at home, working from home and being self-employed has forced a lot of people to look into other ways of generating income — and buying ready-made websites has been one of them.
 So multiples have increased again — roughly by a factor of 6x.
 I.e.

 - A basic affiliate website that used to sell for around 30x would now sell for 36x